HimoriK/book/src/ch03-05-control-flow.md

 ## Control Flow

-Checking whether a condition is `true` and then run some code repeatedly is consistent in most programming languages.
+Checking whether a condition is `true` and then run a code block repeatedly is consistent in most programming languages.
 Common constructs that let you control the flow of execution of Rust code are `if` expressions and loops.